kenneyisaac43/realtime-chat-app/README.md

    ```
    This will spin up containers for the backend, RabbitMQ, MongoDB, and Redis.

-## Evolution Planning & Roadmap

-### Short-Term Enhancements
-- **Enhance Authentication:**
-  Expand user profiles and add social logins.
-- **Refine Error Handling:**
-  Improve retry strategies and logging.
-- **Monitor Performance:**
-  Integrate with Prometheus and Grafana for real-time monitoring.

-### Long-Term Enhancements
-- **Further Scalability:**
-  Optimize for microservices architecture and load balancing.
-- **Strengthen Security:**
-  Implement full end-to-end encryption on the client side.
-- **Feature Expansion:**
-  Add multimedia messaging, richer user interactions, and AI-driven insights.
-- **Continuous Documentation:**
-  Keep documentation updated with evolving features and architectural changes.

 ## Conclusion

 This documentation provides a comprehensive guide for developers and stakeholders.
-It details the application's architecture, API contracts, real-time events, testing and deployment instructions, and future evolution planning.
+It details the application's architecture, API contracts, real-time events, and testing and deployment instructions.
 This living document will continue to evolve as new features and optimizations are integrated into the system.